kaishx/wfa/README.md

 *Figure 2: Compilation of 6 graphs showing Pair Performance in Sharpe against Max Drawdown.*
 *The quality is poor in the README but clicking on the image will pull up a higher resolution version.*

-Across all pairs, several consistent patterns emerge:
+Across all pairs, we can observe several consistent patterns emerging:

 * Stricter Hurst/ADF filters (e.g., 0.75 / 0.1)
     * Fewer tradable windows, but noticeably higher median Sharpe.